 By Diane Hwang

-Managing your food intake for diabetes is a full-time job.
-It requires constantly monitoring your blood sugar levels by administering finger-prick tests and checking your glucose and insulin levels.
+Managing your food intake as a diabetic is a full-time job.
+It requires constantly monitoring your blood sugar levels and checking your glucose and insulin levels.

 Most people know that there are two types of diabetes a person can have but are unaware of the important distinctions between them.

 - Type 1 is an inherited autoimmune disease that affects those with a higher risk of genetic diabetes

 - Type 2 is a metabolic disorder caused by weight, genetics, and certain diets

 Regardless of which type of diabetes you have, lifestyle changes are needed in order to maximize ongoing diabetes care.
 Living with diabetes doesn’t mean you need to give up all the foods you love, though.
 It just means you need to learn how to make healthier choices.
 In this article, we present you with a diabetes food list with recommendations for foods that can help to stabilize your blood sugar levels.

 What Are The Best Foods To Eat If You Are Prediabetic?

 Being diagnosed with prediabetes means that you are close to developing Type 2 diabetes, and your doctor has likely advised you to start taking serious steps towards changing your diet.
 Many people with prediabetes have no overt symptoms, except for really high blood sugar levels.
 It is a health condition that should be taken seriously because if left untreated, you are at higher risk for developing other, more critical conditions.

 For anyone who is diabetic or prediabetic, following these general food guidelines is a great way to start controlling your diabetes.
 According to the American Diabetes Association, your diet should include fruits and vegetables, lean protein, foods without added sugar, and no trans fat.
 You should also be monitoring and limiting your carbohydrate intake because starchy carbs can raise your blood sugar levels.